Jeffries poised to make history as first Black person to lead congressional party

 Pelosi held a very narrow majority during this session of Congress, and the divisions between progressives and centrists often spilled into the open and stalled action on top priorities.
 Those on the left often wanted bolder policy proposals and more generous federal spending, while centrists argued for positions they maintained were more in step with voters in purple districts they represented and helped the party regain the majority in 2018.

-Jeffries told reporters there's "nothing more unifying then being in the majority" and said he and his colleagues are squarely focused on taking back the gavel in 2024.
+Jeffries told reporters there's "nothing more unifying than being in the majority" and said he and his colleagues are squarely focused on taking back the gavel in 2024.

 He acknowledged the caucus is "a big family, and an enthusiastic family and sometimes a noisy family."
 In a veiled reference to the House GOP conference and its allegiance to former President Donald Trump, Jeffries added "I'd much rather be a coalition than a cult."